CindyLouWho03/Rebirth-3/README.md

 Download from [CurseForge](https://minecraft.curseforge.com/projects/rebirth-3) or the Twitch Client

 ### ⚙️ Requirements
-You optionally need this software installed.
+You NEED this software installed.
   - java (1.8.0)
   - curseforge compatible launcher